rook/rook/Documentation/README.md

 # Rook

-Rook is an open source **cloud-native storage orchestrator**, providing the platform, framework, and support for Ceph storage to natively integrate with cloud-native environments.
+Rook is an open source **cloud-native storage orchestrator**, providing the platform, framework, and support for Ceph storage to natively integrate with cloud-native environment.

 [Ceph](https://ceph.com/) is a distributed storage system that provides file, block and object storage and is deployed in large scale production clusters.